This is basics about roasting coffee.

 When roasting coffee at some point, the beans start to crack; they expand and make a noice like breaking a tree branch (like popcorn, listen here).
 When the first cracking is over, its silent for a while, and then starts a second crack (SC).

 To me a late FC is like after 11 minutes.
-And a very early FC is before 7 minutes.
-Oppinions differ.
-You must explore what suits your beans and your taste.
+And a early FC is before 7 minutes.
+But there are different oppinions on this.
+You got to explore what suits your beans and your taste.

 When I roast coffee, my aim is to get a First Crack (FC) start around 6-9 minutes but thats for a light roast of high grown beans.
 For darker roasts and espresso, I found 10-11 minutes works well.